r0busta/go-shopify-import/README.md

-# go-shopify-csv-import
+# go-shopify-import
-Import products to a Shopify store from a CSV file
+Import products to a Shopify store from a CSV/XML/etc file